 3.3 Validation Process

 The validation process will be performed by the development team and members of the ATB.
-There will be a instance dedicated to the testing process for their perusal, or “Testing Instance”.
+There will be an instance dedicated to the testing process for their perusal, or “Testing Instance”.

 Ideally, for doing the verification fully and correctly, the ATB should include the following.